-The Art Education curriculum includes preparation in areas of studio production, art history, art criticism and aesthetics.
+Art Education curriculum includes preparation in areas of studio production, art history, art criticism and aesthetics.
 Students are given numerous opportunities for “hands-on” classroom experience.
 Art education students, for example, teach art enrichment classes in the community as preparation for the student teaching experience.

 Survey of the profession of art education at the elementary school level.
 Provides students with a combination of clinical and field experiences.
-Laboratory and lecture experiences in elementary school art materials and teaching methods.
-This course is designed for the art major, the classroom teacher, and the administrator.
-Prerequisite: EDU 103.
+Included laboratory and lecture experiences in elementary school art materials and teaching methods.
+This course is designed for the art major pursuing teacher certification in ART p-12.
 Six hours per week.
-Cannot be used as a general education credit.
+Prerequisite: EDU 103 or permission of the instructor.

 Survey of the profession of art education at the junior and senior high school levels.
 Provides students with a combination of clinical and field experiences.
-A course similar to ART 341 with emphasis upon teaching of art on the junior and senior high school levels and the supervision of art programs.
-Organization of the course includes lectures, discussions, individual and group research, observation and laboratory problems.
-Prerequisite: ART 341.
+A course similar to ART 341 with emphasis upon teaching of art on the junior and senior high school levels.
+This course is designed for the art major pursuing teacher certification in ART P-12.
 Six hours per week.
-Cannot be used as a general education credit.
+Field hours required.
+Prerequisite: EDU 103 or permission of the instructor.